-But instead of this noble, honest course, which would deserve and share the respect of all honest people (though it serve and snare the respect of all honest people (though it would wonderfully sift and humiliate the nominal church before the world), the method pursued in all denominations is the very reverse of this.
-Ministers and laymen stultify themselves by remaining in, and thus upholding before men, denominations whose creeds, if ever believed, they have out-grown.
+But instead of this noble, honest course, which would deserve and share the respect of all honest people (though it would wonderfully sift and humiliate the nominal Church before the world), the method pursued in all denominations is the very reverse of this.
+Ministers and laymen stultify themselves by remaining in, and thus upholding before men, denominations whose creeds, if ever believed, they have outgrown.
 So common is this form of deception and hypocrisy that few realize it under its proper name; and the clergyman who now publicly confesses his dishonesty in this respect is lionized as a most courageous person, whereas really this is glorying in his shame.

-Dr. Parkburst declares that his heart and life are bound up in "a cemetery"-the Presbyterian Church.
+Dr. Parkhurst declares that his heart and life are bound up in "a cemetery"--the Presbyterian Church.
 What is there about that cemetery that he so dearly loves?
 Not the dead Calvinism, he freely confesses.
 What, then, but the living honors and emoluments of Presbyterianism?

 Not such was the love of Christ and the Apostles.
 They neither knew of nor loved either Calvinism, Presbyterianism or any other ism.
 They rebuked just such sectarianism and declared it an evidence of carnality.
 (1 Cor.
 3:1-4.)
-The church which they loved, and served to the extent of laying down their lives, was the one church, the members of the one body of Christ, whose names are written, not on earthly scrolls, but in heaven.-Col. 1:24, 28; 1 Jno.
-3:14, 16; Heb.
+The Church which they loved, and served to the extent of laying down their lives, was the one Church, the members of the one body of Christ, whose names are written, not on earthly scrolls, but in heaven.--Col. 1:24,28; 1 Jno.
+3:14,16; Heb.
 12:23; Luke 10:20; Phil.
 4:3; Rev. 13:8.